 Once in control of Hainan, Communist China was reticent to invest in the area due to its strategic vulnerability.
 It wasn’t until 1988, when the island was designated a Special Economic Zone to facilitate foreign investment that Hainan’s economic growth began to accelerate.

-Hainan has a population of 9 million people.
+In 2018, Hainan had a population of approximately 9.34 million people, making it the 28th least populous region in China.
 A little over 83% of the Hainan’s residents are Han, often called Hainanese.
 The Li account for about 15% of the population and the Miao and the Zhuang account for about 1%.
 Some Hui also make their home on the island.
-Despite recent rapid urbanization, the population remains largely rural.
 About a quarter of Hainan residents live in Haikou.
 Hainan residents speak Hainanese, Mandarin and Cantonese.

 Lay of the Land

+Hainan province lies at the southernmost tip of China.
+Hainan Island is 155 km long and hundred and 69 km wide.
+It has a 1,500 km long coastline which benefits from many sandy beaches, numerous bays and natural harbors.
+In its center are Mount Wuzhi and Mount Yingge.
+From these mountain peaks, Hainan Island descends in a staircase-like topography until it reaches the flat tablelands and plains at its coast.
+Most mountains on the island peak at 500-800 m.
+Most rivers on the island begin in the central mountain area, then cascade in different directions to the sea.
 The Wanning River flows through Hainan’s south while the Nandu River and its tributary the Xinwu River flow though the island’s north.
 The Changhua and Wanquan Rivers run through the west and east of the island respectively.
 Evaporation during the dry season significantly reduces the rivers’ flow and their hydro-capacity, challenging the energy grid.
-Hainan’s 1500 km long coastline benefits from many sandy beaches, numerous bays and natural harbors.
 Hainan’s climate is tropical and monsoonal.
 Tropical storms and typhoons frequently batter the island, especially in late summer and early fall.
-The uneven distribution of rainfall both seasonally and geographically has meant that parts of Hainan have been hit by drought on my occasions.
+The uneven distribution of rainfall both seasonally and geographically has meant that parts of Hainan have been hit by drought on many occasions.